aubreyrjones/orbit_rat/README.md

 # Software

 The software isn't written to be especially efficient.
 It's written for a Teensy LC, which has a 48MHz core clock.
-So I indulge in some emulated floating point.
+I haven't noticed that input rates are too low, so I freely indulge in emulated floating point.

-Aside from startup center-point reads, calibration is manual right now, which is less than ideal.
+Calibration is quasi-automatic right now (although you can turn it off).
+By default, the center point is read at startup.
+Conservative endpoints are taken as a default, but will expand if they receive a higher value from the hardware.

-A calibration mode would be easy to add, but I don't need it yet.
+Configuration is kind of messy right now, via the `StickMode` struct and the `modeMap` array.
+Button clicks cycle through the modes for each stick.

-Likewise there's not much abstraction for additional controls or axes.
-There should be mode switching support, but I haven't implemented it yet.
+The configuration options are described in the code.

 ## This is not a commercial venture, and the Orbit Rat is not for sale